nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to view pending tasks
-2. Salsey shows a list of tasks that are marked undone.
+2. Salesy shows a list of tasks that are marked undone.

     Use case ends.